 I tried using teabags without much success, so perhaps loose tea would be better.
-I’m also thinking though that maybe the brand of tea might make a difference (variation in tannin content).
-The tea might be better soaked in warm water first (not too hot) to release more tannin and then add the tea to the ferment (2 tablespoons per 1 quart of brine water)
+I’m also thinking though that maybe the brand of tea might make a difference due to variation in tannin content.
+The tea might be better steeped in warm water first (not too hot) to release more tannin and then add the tea to the ferment (2 tablespoons per 1 quart of brine water)

 1. Calcium Chloride

 Food grade calcium chloride helps to keep the pickles from going soft.
 They can come in the form of granules that completely dissolve in your brine solution.
 The calcium helps to firm the pectin in the cucumber.
 This is an alternative to using alum or aluminium potassium sulfate in the pickling process.
 I’m not particularly a fan of anything that uses aluminium in any form of food preparation.

 Apparently, a calcium chloride salt product can help remove the need for the food grade lime (calcium hydroxide) soaking process that can take up to 24 hours.
 Any excess lime must be rinsed out at least 3 times in order to make pickles safe for consumption.

 Personally, I haven’t used this method and would only use it as the last result.
 However, if all methods from the “Top 7 Tips for Crisp Pickles” have been followed, these firming agents are generally not needed.